 If you’re in the market for a new smartwatch, the first one that likely comes to mind is the Apple Watch, widely considered the best smartwatch available.
 Why look further?
-Well, for reasons that include both functionality and price, many people seek alternatives to Apple’s popular wearable.
+For reasons that include functionality and price, many people seek alternatives to Apple’s popular wearable.
 One worthy contender is Garmin’s line of sport-oriented smartwatches, which are popular with a variety of athletes — runners, cyclists, triathlon competitors, and other outdoor sports aficionados — for their accuracy, precision, and durability.

-Navigation is a strong suit for Garmin watches and the company has a good reputation for longevity: Its watches stand up to wear and tear for years and the company continues to upgrade them long after their release dates.
+Navigation is a strong suit for Garmin watches, and the company has a good reputation for longevity.
+Its watches stand up to wear and tear for years, and the company continues to upgrade them long after their release dates.
 Digital Trends has kept a close eye on a number of Garmin watches and gathered them together in this list to give you a better idea of which ones might serve your lifestyle.

-Garmin Fenix 6s Pro
+Garmin Fenix 6S Pro

-The Garmin Fenix 6s Pro has a rugged but relatively petite design with an always-on 1.2-inch display that’s easy to read even in bright sunlight.
+The Garmin Fenix 6S Pro has a rugged but relatively petite design with an always-on 1.2-inch display that’s easy to read even in bright sunlight.
 It features enhanced estimated wrist heart rate and pulse oximetry for advanced sleep monitoring and high elevation altitude acclimation.
 Training features include PacePro for grade-adjusted activity pace guidance and adjusted VO2 max (maximum rate of oxygen consumption) and training estimates.
 The watch facilitates navigating any kind of terrain with preloaded topographical maps, ski maps for thousands of ski venues worldwide, multiple global navigation satellite systems including GPS, GLONASS, and Galileo, and built-in sensors for three-axis compass, gyroscope, and barometric altimeter.
-It also conveniently supports Garmin Pay contactless payments, music storage with streaming service support, notifications, and more.
+The also conveniently supports Garmin Pay contactless payments, music storage with streaming service support, notifications, and more.
 The battery lasts up to nine days in smartwatch mode and up to 34 days in battery saver watch mode.

 The Garmin Instinct is for the hardcore of whatever activity you’re into.
 This rugged GPS watch — which aligns with U.S. Military standard 810G for thermal, shock, and water resistance up to 100 meters is built for tough environments.
 It features a three-axis compass, a barometric altimeter, and multiple global navigation satellite systems like GPS, GLONASS, and Galileo to track your challenging path.
 You can also use this watch to monitor estimated heart rate, activity, and stress, and train with preloaded activity profiles.
 When paired with a compatible smartphone, you can connect with notifications and automatic data uploads to the Garmin Connect fitness community.
 A TracBack feature helps you navigate your route so you don’t get lost on the trail.
 The Garmin Explore website and app help you plan your activities in advance.
-The battery lasts up to 14 days in smartwatch mode and up to 40 hours in UltraTrac battery saver mode.
+The ‘s battery lasts up to 14 days in smartwatch mode and up to 40 hours in UltraTrac battery saver mode.